unfoldingWord/unfoldingWord.github.io-old/pages/about/gateway/how-to-open.md

     Attribution-ShareAlike 4.0.

-If adequate literal and dynamic Bible translations are not available, the unfoldingWord Literal Bible (ULB) and unfoldingWord Dynamic Bible (UDB) should be translated and checked to Level 3.
+If adequate literal and dynamic Bible translations are not available, the Unlocked Literal Bible (ULB) and Unlocked Dynamic Bible (UDB) should be translated and checked to Level 3.
 Then the translationNotes for each book of the Bible should be translated and adapted to the translations and then checked to Level 3.
 Once all the